ZhanyuGuo/Qbot2e_ws/readme.md

 ### perception

-Using Kinect to get RGBD image, and doing some transformations.
+Using Kinect to get RGBD image, and doing some transformations.z